rhdpin/lazyfetcher/README.md

 Download the compiled binary files from [Releases](https://github.com/rhdpin/lazyfetcher/releases).
 Then you can install the [Streamlink](https://github.com/streamlink/streamlink) according to its installation instructions.

 If hosts file is not edited, [go-mlbam-proxy](https://github.com/jwallet/go-mlbam-proxy) is needed.
 The executable (mlbamproxy.exe) can also be copied from LazyMan installation.
 Both Streamlink (and go-mlbam-proxy if needed) must be either in same directory with LazyFetch executable, or in directory specified by PATH environment variable.
-### Method 2: Docker
-Docker method is good because you get all done with one command.
-Currently the image size is big though (200-300MB).
-Currently it supports only 'hosts' editing approach, but the good thing is that it does not interfere with hosts file on your Docker host machine, but only the container.
-1. Install Docker on your host
-2. Run the container with command like: `docker run -it --rm -v /mnt/download:/app/download --add-host targethostname:hostipaddress rhdpin/lazyfetcher:x64 -c -p /app/download`

-Parameter `-v` binds a folder from host to container.
-In example command host folder is `/mnt/download` and it's mapped to `/app/download` in container.
-Parameter `--add-host` adds redirection to `hosts` file of the container.
-Use the same values for it as what you use with `hosts` file. `rhdpin/lazyfetcher:x64` is image name - replace `x64` with `arm32v7` to get a image for Raspberry Pi.
-Rest of the parameters are for the application itself.

 ## Usage
 ```